eag1ex/pocket.js/readme.md

 - **$task(probeID):string**:
 - **$error(probeID):[]**:
 - **$all(probeID):probeGetters**:
 - **$architect(cb, projectID)**: more construct way of setting up a project and allowing few external assets to be used.
+This method uses $payload inheritance with access to `type` and `async`
+    - `cb(()=>({project:payloadData, type,async}))`: return callback must return {project:payload} as minimum requirement, when runnign in a loop or repeatitive actions, it is best to set type='update' so that concurent call to the same task wont wont be ignored, `type` is state base, so last setting is kept

 - **$asset(assetName, projectID)**: can access the asset declared in `$architect`
 - **$condition(cb,id)**: declare arguments within callback without exiting Pocket block chain.
 The `id` you pass:  probe `::id` or `projectID`, will expose access to self of either Probe or Pocket instance.
 The return of callback is sensitive, if no value is passed the Pocket/self is returned.
 For example if accessing Probe then probe id can be returned but the chaining will refer to its instance, you may want to return pocket self instead.
 - **$exists(probeID):boolean**: check if probe exists, specify `probeID`, returns boolean.